Mormonism, works, and the LDS temple ceremony

 Larry: Thanks.
 I understand why you feel I am not Christian.

 Matt: I know you do.
 But still, I don't want you to go there.
 Look, I've encountered the REAL Jesus.
-Not the bother of the devil
+Not the brother of the devil.

 Larry: I don't have to worry.
 I know who died for me.

 Larry: My savior suffered and died for me.
 Because of that I need not worry

 Matt: What are the odds of your meeting me on the web?
 [This was not a boast.
 Earlier he was surprised to have encountered me, that's all].
 God is trying to get through to you.